-Both of these rulesets accomplish the same thing -- the first is all done as a single rule with 4 different criteria and a couple sets of parenthesis.
+Both these rulesets accomplish the same thing -- the first is all done as a single rule with 4 different criteria and a couple sets of parentheses.

 The second is accomplished by splitting the logic out to multiple rules, no more than 2 criteria per ruleset.
-It’s also much easier to read and understand on first glance.
+It is also much easier to read and understand.

 If the URL.Host matches *testdomain.com, then we check the proxy port.
 Any proxy ports other than 9090 will result in a block page.
 After that, we check to see if the user is not an admin user (signified by the group membership and IP range), and if they are not, they will be blocked.

-This will help to keep your criteria neat and easy to read, but allow you to have large lists of data in situations where it might be appropriate/necessary (such as whitelist/blacklists, group policy assignments, etc).
+This will help to keep your criteria neat and easy to read, but allow you to have large lists of data in situations where it might be appropriate/necessary (such as whitelists/blacklists, group policy assignments, etc.).

 Here’s an example whitelist ruleset that makes use of lists: